7 Causes of Bright (Lime) Green Stool & When to Worry

-The stool of the newborns (in the first 48 to 72 of their life) is called the meconium.
-It is not brown in color, but rather green.
+The stool of newborns (in the first 48 to 72 of their life) is called the meconium.
+It is not brown, but rather green.

-Often the meconium of the newborn baby is dark or olive green in color.
-However, all shades of green, including bright or lime green, are considered normal in a newborn baby.
+Often the meconium of the newborn baby is dark or olive green.
+However, all shades of green, including bright or lime green, are considered normal in a newborn.

-The meconium can also be yellow or brown in color.
-The passage of meconium in the first 24 to 48 hours of the baby’s life is an important indicator of a good digestive function (reference).
+The meconium can also be yellow or brown.
+The passage of meconium in the first 24 to 48 hours of the baby’s life is an important indicator of good digestive function (reference).

 Moreover, infants and babies (under one year old) can usually be green.
 The greenish poop of infants is present because they only consume breastmilk or formula.

 However, bright green poop in a baby can be a sign of diarrhea.
-So, you have to differentiate between healthy green poop and diarrhea-related green poop.
+So, you must differentiate between healthy green poop and diarrhea-related green poop.

-Green poop can be a sign of diarrhea in a baby when there is:
+Green poop can be a sign of diarrhea in a baby when there are: